 Is a statutory demand always needed before bankruptcy?

 No, it is not always necessary to have a statutory demand before being made bankrupt.
 If a creditor has a county court judgment or other court order which they have been unable to enforce, for example using bailiffs (also known as enforcement agents), they can make you bankrupt without sending you a statutory demand first.
 Also, if you have set up an individual voluntary arrangement (IVA) to deal with your debts which has failed, the insolvency practitioner or creditors can make you bankrupt without sending you a statutory demand.

-If I cannot set aside the statutory demand
+What if I cannot set aside the statutory demand?

 If your application to set aside the statutory demand is unsuccessful, or if you are unable to apply to set it aside (for example, because the time limit has run out), the creditor may apply to make you bankrupt.
 They can do this at any time after 21 days have passed since the statutory demand was served on you.